 The general idea is to empower yourself with the questions you ask, so it’s critical to know where to start.
 When asking this final question, be sure to not be too aggressive with your ask.
 It’s ok if they don’t have ‘concrete next steps yet’.
 One of the worst mistakes you can make is to be pushy and pressure the interviewer inappropriately.

 Undoubtedly, going on a job interview can cause plenty of stress!
 At Uvaro, we’re here to help you through the process well ahead of time.
-With interview questions to ask an employer, and a variety of other free resources.
+With sales interview questions to ask an employer, and a variety of other free resources.

 Our commitment at Uvaro is to prepare you for your dream role in tech sales.
-Through our 12-week tech sales training course, we train our recruits with knowledge and skills needed to excel in a tech sales role.
-Download our course syllabus to learn more about the program.
-And when the time comes, don’t forget to bring your interview questions to ask an employer!
+Through our 12-week tech sales training course, we train our recruits with the knowledge and skills needed to excel in a tech sales role.
+Download our course syllabus to learn more about our program and career support.
+And when the time comes, don’t forget to bring your sales interview questions to ask an employer!